ScoreTrak/ScoreTrak/Deployment/kubernetes-nsq/README.md

         scoretrak-cockroachdb-2            1/1     Running     0          50s
         scoretrak-cockroachdb-init-4qm9c   0/1     Completed   0          50s
         ```
         (If that is not the case, you might have to redo everything starting with step 3.
-Make sure to follow this guide https://www.cockroachlabs.com/docs/stable/orchestrate-cockroachdb-with-kubernetes.html#stop-the-cluster to delete the failed deployment.
-Make sure to use Helm)
+Make sure to follow this guide https://www.cockroachlabs.com/docs/stable/orchestrate-cockroachdb-with-kubernetes.html#stop-the-cluster to delete the failed deployment using helm.
+Make sure to delete secrets.)

         If you would like to check cockroach web console, you could run: